GabbardDesigns/snckcrt/README.md

         > python manage.py runserver

 9. Access the front-end web interface at http://127.0.0.1:8000/
-10. Access the admin interface at http://127.0.0.1:8000/admin or by clciking the login link in the upper right corner.
+10. Access the admin interface at http://127.0.0.1:8000/admin or by clicking the login link in the upper right corner.

 ##### Stock User Information